Why Is Dirty Water Coming Out of My Faucets?

 As rust builds up inside the pipes, it can start to discolor your water.
 It also restricts your pipes’ diameter, which can lead to water pressure problems and make the pipes at a higher risk for bursting and leaking.
 Before a major leak makes an emergency repair necessary, consult a plumber to see what kind of repiping options would be best for your budget, water quality, and the climate you live in.

 At Green Planet Plumbing & Sewer, LLC, we pride ourselves on quality plumbing repairs and installations throughout Seattle and the surrounding areas.
-Don’t hesitate to give us a call at (206) 207-7625 or contact us online!
+Don’t hesitate to give us a call at (206) 207-7625 or reach out online!

 Categories: